 Taxation in Popular Culture: The Big Lebowski

 “Speaking of which, do you think, uh, that you could, uh, give me my $20,000 in cash?
-Uh, my concern is, and I’ve got check it with my accountant, but that this might bump me up into a higher tax, uh….”
+Uh, my concern is, and I’ve got to check it with my accountant, but that this might bump me up into a higher tax, uh….”

 The Big Lebowski presents the story of Jeffrey Lebowski (“The Dude”), who is variously described as a “Los Angeles slacker and avid bowler” as well as “an amiable unemployed slacker.”
 One might think that the ability to span not one, but two levels of “slackerism” would be a high achievement, but one might think too narrowly.
 The Dude has much more to offer.
 The above quote occurs about halfway through the movie when The Dude asks his “employer” for a payment related to certain services The Dude performed.
 Although the conversation then trails off to other plot points, the quotation presents interesting material for consideration by tax professionals.

 Tax Brackets.
 The Dude touches on an important aspect of the Internal Revenue Code of 1986, as amended (the “Code”).
 Section 1 of the Code provides for graduated tax rates across various brackets.
 The Big Lebowski was released in 1998.
 Although it is unclear from the movie when the story was set, we can work with 1998 as the year in which The Dude would have made this statement.
 At that time, the lowest Section 1 tax bracket for an unmarried individual went up to $25,350.
 Given The Dude was “an amiable unemployed slacker,” it is very unlikely he had more than $5,350 in taxable income from other sources.
-Even if he did, however, it is safe to assume The Dude’s Section 63 “taxable income” would likely have been less than $25,350 by the time he took into account his standard deduction (it is safe to say The Dude was not an itemizer – itemizing, let along filing tax returns, is too much of a hassle for a slacker) and personal exemptions.
+Even if he did, however, it is safe to assume The Dude’s Section 63 “taxable income” would likely have been less than $25,350 by the time he took into account his standard deduction (it is safe to say The Dude was not an itemizer – itemizing, let alone filing tax returns, is too much of a hassle for a slacker) and personal exemptions.
 On the balance, therefore, The Dude’s concern regarding being bumped into a higher tax bracket seems unfounded.
 But is that what is really going on here?
 Of course not.

 Cash-Method Taxpayer.
 As slackers sometimes do, The Dude is ignoring a few important details.
 The Dude is almost certainly a cash-basis taxpayer because he is an individual.
 Whether he receives a cash or a check (as later in the same scene he indicates he would accept), The Dude will have income upon receipt.
 Accepting the payment in the form of cash will not solve his problems; indeed, regardless of the form of payment, failure to report the income may not only lead to assessment of additional tax, but also penalties and interest.